West Suffolk College

 - to prepare students to undertake further study in English, History and in related disciplines.

-Students’ experience is enriched by organized visits to the theatre and to museums, galleries and conferences when appropriate.
+Students’ experience is enriched by organised visits to the theatre and to museums, galleries and conferences when appropriate.
 There is an annual trip to Shakespeare’s Globe Theatre in London and there are occasional foreign residential visits.
 These have included trips to Berlin, Madrid and Athens in recent years.
 We also run an annual English and History conference at which students can enjoy and benefit from lectures by a variety of guest speakers.

 Enrichment is also provided by academics from other universities who are regularly invited to give guest lectures.
 This is enormously stimulating for students who gain new perspectives on the theme or period being studied.